grob/ringo-sqlstore/README.md

 About Ringo SQLstore
 ===============

 Ringo SQLstore is a storage implementation allowing [RingoJS] applications to store data in a relational database.
 It is entirely implemented in Javascript and uses standard JDBC for interactions with the underlying database.
-Main features are:
+It currently features

 * Creation of tables and sequences
 * Transaction support
 * Lazy loading
 * Simple one-to-one and one-to-many mappings (see below)
 * Connection pooling
-* Easy addition of other databases or custom column mappings
-* Switching between databases just by modifying the connection properties
-* Multiple SQL stores simultaneously in one application

-Currently supported databases are H2, MySQL 5.x and Oracle XE.
-PostgreSQL will follow soon.
+Currently supported databases are H2, MySQL (5.x) and Oracle (XE).

-SQLstore was heavily inspired by
+SQLstore is heavily inspired by
 * [ringo-hibernate] by Robert Thurnher
+* [Helma] (the predecessor of RingoJS)
 * [Hibernate] Project
-* [Helma] (the predecessor of RingoJS)

 Status
 ======